hortonworks/cloudbreak/docs/azure_pre_provision.md

 ## Azure access setup

-If you want to use your Azure subscription then you need an Azure Active directory user.
+If you do not have an Active directory user then you have to configure it before deploying a cluster with Cloudbreak.

 1. You can configure your AD users on `manage.windowsazure.com` > `Active Directory` > `Your active directory` > `Users` menu
 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/azure2.png)

-2. Now you add the new user to AD.
+2. Here you can add the new user to AD.
 Simply click on `Add User` on the bottom of the page
 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/azure3.png)

-3. Type the new user name in to the box
+3. Type the new user name into the box
 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/azure4.png)

-4. You will see the added user in the list
+4. You will see the new user in the list
 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/azure5.png)

-5. After you add the user to the AD you need to add to the `manage.windowsazure.com` > `Settings` > `Administrators`
+5. After you add the user to the AD you need to add your AD user to the `manage.windowsazure.com` > `Settings` > `Administrators`
 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/azure6.png)

-6. Now you add the new user to Administrators.
+6. Here you can add the new user to Administrators.
 Simply click on `Add` on the bottom of the page
 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/azure7.png)

-In order for Cloudbreak to be able to launch clusters on Azure on your behalf you need to set up your Azure ARM application.
+In order for Cloudbreak to be able to launch clusters on Azure on your behalf you need to set up your **Azure ARM application**.

 ```
 cbd azure configure-arm --app_name myapp --app_password password123 --subscription_id 1234-abcd-efgh-1234 --username testuser@company.onmicrosoft.com --password password123
 ```
 The command first creates an Active Directory application with the configured name and password and adds the permissions that are needed to call the Azure Resource Manager API.
+Please use the output of the command when you creating your Azure credential in Cloudbreak.

 *Options:*